samclane/samclane.github.io/about.md

 title: About
 permalink: /about/
 ---

-I'm a Master's Computer Engineering student at Missouri University of Science and Technology.
+I'm a Computer Engineer looking for a job!

 ### More Information